babita0927/Careers-Website-V2/README.md

 Technologies Used
 The following technologies were used to develop the project:

-1.HTML
+1. HTML
-2.CSS
+2. CSS
-3.MySQL
+3. MySQL
-4.Bootstrap
+4. Bootstrap

-Contributors
+Contributors :
 The project was developed by Babita Patel as part of the web development course.

-License
+License :
 This project is licensed under the MIT License - see the LICENSE.md file for details.